 - Engage employees as parents by helping them understand how they can support their child’s literacy

 - Sponsor schools and literacy programmes and promote volunteering and fundraising opportunities

-- Get involved in local campaigns, like barbers reading with children, book gifting initiatives or campaigns in neo-natal wards
+- Get involved in local campaigns; examples could include barbers reading with children, book gifting initiatives or campaigns in neo-natal wards

 Why should local businesses get involved?

-Getting involved in the literacy campaign in your area will position you at the forefront of businesses committing to take action on this important issue.
+Getting involved in the literacy campaign in your area will position you at the forefront of businesses taking action on this important issue.